Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/svpwm_duty.rst

 Overview
 ===========

 This API is a front-end submodule of SVPWM function.
 A complete SVPWM function is composed of two components: SVPWM_DUTY and PWM_GEN.
 This API is the SVPWM_DUTY.
-It is a fully optimized implementation through the Xilinx HLS design methodology.
+It is a fully optimized implementation through the AMD HLS design methodology.
 It can produce the normalized duty ratios of the three-phase outputs.
-It has configurable parameters via AXI-Lite entries, include phase_shift, dclink_src, pwm_freq and dead_cycles, etc.
+It has configurable parameters via AXI-Lite entries, include phase_shift, dclink_src, pwm_freq and dead_cycles, and so on.

 Implemention
 ============

-The detail algorithm implemention is illustrated as below:
+The detail algorithm implementation is illustrated as below:

 .. image:: /images/API_svpwm_duty.png
    :alt: design of duty cycle
    :width: 60%
    :align: center

-As it is shown in the aboved pictures, the entire SVPWM_DUTY have five configurable parameters.
+As it is shown in the above figures, the entire SVPWM_DUTY has five configurable parameters.

 * phase_shift: flag "[-shift_0/-shift_120]".
 It determines whether the input voltage streams have phase shift.